Forum-Commissioned Research Projects

 - Enabling Technology-Enhanced Assessment OF/FOR/AS Learning in Higher Education: The Evidence

 In 2016, the National Forum opened a call for proposals under the Irish Research Council’s Research for Policy and Society Programme.
-The call deadline was 28th October 2016 and the research is due to commence in January 2017.
+The research project is currently in progress, led by a research team at TCD, and is due for completion in December 2017.

 Forum-Led Research Projects